martenjacobs/ToonRooter/README.md

                         encryption.
 Ignored if you've used --ssh-public-key --output-level INFO|DEBUG
-                        The level of output to print to the console --jtag-available      Indicates you have your Pi connected to your Toon's JTAG headers --dont-check-uboot    Don't check whether we can access the installer version of U-Boot before using JTAG to start up the custom one.
+                        The level of output to print to the console --jtag-available      Indicates you have a JTAG debugger connected to your Toon's JTAG headers --jtag-hardware TYPE  The JTAG debugger type that we're working with.
+The default is to autodetect the JTAG debugger (which currently only works on Raspberry Pi).
+Supported values are: auto, rpi1, rpi2, rpi3 --dont-check-uboot    Don't check whether we can access the installer version of U-Boot before using JTAG to start up the custom one.